dineshdm57/openops-aws-fx-inefficiency/README.md

 ## Live FX Rate Source

 This workflow uses [https://exchangerate.host](https://exchangerate.host), Free API.
+Feel free to use the best FX rate API of your choice.